mcvm-launcher/mcvm/docs/docs/plugins/user_guide.md

 }
 ```

 Now, run the `mcvm plugin list` command to see the list of plugins, and the one you just added should be in the list and marked as "Loaded".
+You can also use the `mcvm plugin enable` and `mcvm plugin disable` commands to enable and disable plugins.

 ## Configuring